metashare/META-SHARE/misc/docs/META-SHARE_Installation_Manual.rst

 Funding
 -------

-This document is part of the Network of Excellence “Multilingual Europe Technology Alliance (META-NET)”, co-funded by the 7th Framework Programme of the European Commission through the T4ME grant agreement no.: 249119.
+This work has been co-funded by the European Union's Horizon 2020 program for ICT through grant agreement no.: 645357 (Coordination and Support Action CRACKER).
+The initial versions of the META-SHARE software have been co-funded by the  7th Framework Programme of the European Commission through the T4ME grant agreement no.: 249119.